docs

 The use of SSH key pairs has the following limitations:

-• Only supports Linux instances and instances that support CloudInit
+• Supports only Linux instances and instances that support CloudInit

 • Only supports the creation of 4096-bit RSA key pairs

-• When creating an instance via the console and choosing key pair login, a Linux instance can only bind to one key pair
+• When creating an instance from the console and choosing key login, a Linux instance can only bind one key pair

-• If you need to use multiple key pairs to log into an instance, you can manually modify the ~/.ssh/authorized_keys file within the instance to add multiple key pairs.
+• If you need to log in to the instance using multiple key pairs, you can manually modify the ~/.ssh/authorized_keys file in the instance to add multiple key pairs

 Generation Method

-Note: If your key pair is generated by the console's Create Key Pair function, please be sure to download and properly save the private key when generating the key pair for the first time.
-When this key pair is bound to a certain instance, if you do not have the private key, you will not be able to log in to the instance.
+Note: If your key pair is generated by the key pair creation function of the console, please be sure to download and properly save the private key the first time you generate the key pair.
+When this key pair is bound to an instance, you will not be able to log in to the instance without the private key.

-• Generated by the user using the SSH key pair generator.
-The imported key pair only supports ssh-rsa encryption.
+• Users generate with SSH key pair generator.
+The imported key pair supports only ssh-rsa encryption.

 How to Use

-After successfully creating the SSH key pair, SurferCloud will save the public part of the SSH key pair.
-In Linux instances, the public key content is placed in the ~/.ssh/authorized_keys file.
-You need to download and properly secure the private key.
+Note: After successfully creating the SSH key pair, SurferCloud will save the public part of the SSH key pair.
+In a Linux instance, the public key content is placed in the ~/.ssh/authorized_keys file.
+You need to download and properly keep the private key.
 The private key uses unencrypted PEM (Privacy-Enhanced Mail) encoded PKCS#8 format.

-• Locate your private key file, for example, the private key file is SurferCloud-test.cer
+• Locate your private key file, e.g., private key file is test.cer

 • If necessary, run this command to ensure your key is not visible, example: